 - Something newer and different along Portugal’s Douro River from Oporto with visits to castles, palaces and museums, and a stay in Lisbon.

-- Russian itineraries operate between St. Petersburg and Moscow, and Moscow via the Volga River to Volgograd (formerly Stalingrad).
+- N.B.
+Not currently operating: Russian itineraries between St. Petersburg and Moscow, and Moscow via the Volga River to Volgograd (formerly Stalingrad).

 Many river itineraries are seven nights with extended ones first cruising the Danube and then connecting to the Main and Rhine.
 Cruise-tours include hotel stays in Amsterdam, Paris, Marseille, Barcelona, Lucerne, Zurich, Munich, Prague, Budapest or Istanbul.